gardener/etcd-druid/docs/operations/recovery-from-permanent-quorum-loss-in-etcd-cluster.md

 5. Check the etcd's member leases.
 There should be leases starting with `etcd-main` as many as `etcd-main` replicas.
     One of those leases will have holder identity as `<etcd-member-id>:Leader` and rest of etcd member leases have holder identities as `<etcd-member-id>:Member`.
-    Please ignore the snapshot leases i.e. those leases which have suffix `snap`.
+    Please ignore the snapshot leases, i.e., those leases which have the suffix `snap`.

     etcd-main member leases:
       ```